 - Cash flow statement

 If your company needs an annual audit, these financial statements go to the approved auditor.
-The audit runs alongside, or after, the accounts preparation stage.
-See our article on when a UAE company needs an audit for the rules that apply to your structure.
+The audit process runs alongside, or after, the accounts preparation stage.
+See our article on when a UAE company needs an audit for the specific rules that apply to your structure.

 The most common year-end mistakes UAE companies make

 Leaving everything to the last month.
 The September 30 CT deadline means accounts should be ready by August at the latest.
-Companies that start the close in August are already late.
+Companies that start the close process in August are already late.
 Start document collection in January.

 Who handles year-end accounts in the UAE?